 Perennials are easy to maintain and varying growth can shade or hide weeds.
-Phlox, salvia, butterfly bush, asters, and bee balms will add depth, color and height.
+Phlox, Salvia, Butterfly Bush, Asters and Bee Balm will add depth, color and height.
 These plants require little maintenance and will come back bigger and better each year.

 No Space?
 No Problem!

 You don’t have to have a large area to attract pollinators.
-Whether it a few plants in the backyard, or a container garden on the patio, every little bit helps!
-Some beautiful annuals in a cute container is all you need to make a great pollinator habitat.
+Whether it’s a few plants in the backyard or a container garden on the patio, every little bit helps!
+Some beautiful annuals in a cute container are all you need to make a great pollinator habitat.

 So, how do you bring pollinators into your yard?
 We suggest planting a few of these easy-to-grow plants: